reasonml/reasonml.github.io/src/pages/guide/editor-tools/extra-goodies.md

 #### re:bench

 [re:bench](https://rebench.github.io) is an online benchmarking playground.
 It supports test cases written in Reason, OCaml and JavaScript, and allows sharing of benchmarks through unique URLs.
+It's compiled to JS using BuckleScript.

 #### ocamlc, ocamlopt, ocamlrun, rebuild